Stokely Carmichael: Stepping down as chair

 In May 1967, Carmichael stepped down as chairman of SNCC and was replaced by H. Rap Brown.
-SNCC was a collective and worked by group consensus rather than hierarchically; many members had become displeased with Carmichael's celebrity status.
+SNCC was a collective, working by group consensus rather than hierarchically; many members had become displeased with Carmichael's celebrity status.
 SNCC leaders had begun to refer to him as "Stokely Starmichael" and criticized his habit of making policy announcements independently, before achieving internal agreement.
 According to historian Clayborne Carson, Carmichael did not protest the transfer of power and was "eager to relinquish the chair".
 It is sometimes mistakenly reported that Carmichael left SNCC completely at this time and joined the Black Panther Party, but that did not occur until 1968.
-SNCC officially ended its relationship with Carmichael in August 1968; in a statement, Philip Hutchings wrote, "It has been apparent for some time that SNCC and Stokely Carmichael were moving in different directions."
+SNCC officially ended its relationship with Carmichael in August 1968; in a statement, Philip Hutchings wrote: "It has been apparent for some time that SNCC and Stokely Carmichael were moving in different directions."

 Targeted by FBI COINTELPRO

 During this period, Carmichael was targeted by a section of J. Edgar Hoover's COINTELPRO (counter-intelligence program) that focused on black activists; the program promoted slander and violence against targets Hoover considered enemies of the US government.
 It attempted to discredit them and worse.
 Carmichael accepted the position of Honorary Prime Minister in the Black Panther Party, but also remained on the SNCC staff.
 He tried to forge a merger between the two organizations.
-A March 4, 1968 memo from Hoover states his fear of the rise of a Black Nationalist "messiah" and that Carmichael alone had the "necessary charisma to be a real threat in this way".
+A March 4, 1968, memo from Hoover states his fear of the rise of a Black Nationalist "messiah" and that Carmichael alone had the "necessary charisma to be a real threat in this way".
 In July 1968, Hoover stepped up his efforts to divide the black power movement.
-Declassified documents show he launched a plan to undermine the SNCC-Panther merger, as well as to "bad-jacket" Carmichael as a CIA agent.
+Declassified documents show he launched a plan to undermine the SNCC-Panther merger, as well as to "bad-jacket" Carmichael as a Central Intelligence Agency (CIA) agent.
 Both efforts were largely successful: Carmichael was expelled from SNCC that year, and the Panthers began to denounce him, putting him at grave personal risk.